 Carla White, Ben Tucker, Jim Snidero, Doug Carn, Clarence Palmer and numerous other bands.

 In May 2012 Gary Starling was inducted into the Jacksonville Jazz Hall of Fame

 recognizing those who have made significant contributions to jazz in Jacksonville.

 Live Music With Melodic Beauty and Sophistication, Presented

 The group can be tailored to your event utilizing the best Jacksonville musicians,

 and samba, to funky jazz.
 The Gary Starling Group has made multiple appearances at the Jacksonville Jazz Festival.
-Other past engagements include: Hilton Head Jazz Society, Pleasure Island at Disney World, Gainesville Friends of Jazz and Blues, the Cloister Hotel at Sea Island, Ritz-Carlton Hotel, Amelia Island Plantation, World Golf Village, White Oak Plantation, Epping Forest Yacht Club, Greyfield Inn, Miami Beach Convention Center, University Club, River Club, Sawgrass Club, Ponte Vedra Inn, San Sebastian Winery, Cummer Ball, Ragtime Tavern, Casa Monica Hotel, Jacksonville Landing, and a live appearance on Public Radio's "Whad'ya Know" among others.
+Some past engagements include: Hilton Head Jazz Society, Pleasure Island at Disney World, Gainesville Friends of Jazz and Blues, the Cloister Hotel at Sea Island, Ritz-Carlton Hotel, Amelia Island Plantation, World Golf Village, White Oak Plantation, Epping Forest Yacht Club, Greyfield Inn, Miami Beach Convention Center, University Club, River Club, Sawgrass Club, Ponte Vedra Inn, San Sebastian Winery, Cummer Ball, Ragtime Tavern, Casa Monica Hotel, Jacksonville Landing, and a live appearance on Public Radio's "Whad'ya Know"